 Fraud Blocker

-For over 230 years, The Mount School York has been a community brought together by our shared values – knowing girls can.
+For over 240 years, The Mount School York has been a community brought together by our shared Quaker values.

-We are proud to be a small school community that allows us to place great emphasis on girls getting to know one another across the whole School.
-This allows girls to broaden their friendships and provides role models for the younger years.
+We are proud to be a small school community that allows us to place great emphasis on pupils getting to know one another across the whole School.
+This allows the to broaden their friendships and provides role models for the younger years.
 Together they participate in regular meetings and a range of activities and events including peer mentoring, house activities, sports, and fundraising initiatives

-Influenced by our Quaker ethos, we are a community in which unlimited kindness and respectful relationships are the foundation of our School ethos.
+We are a community in which unlimited kindness and respectful relationships are the foundation of our school ethos.

 Our unique collaborative community values, cares for and respects every individual.
-It is a safe place for girls to try new things, ‘live adventurously’ and discover their inner confidence.
-Mount girls know and celebrate who they are.
+It is a safe place for children to try new things, ‘live adventurously’ and discover their inner confidence.
+Mount pupils know and celebrate who they are.

 “Everyone always asks what makes The Mount so special?
 Is it the standard of learning, or the facilities or the opportunities?
 These are all amazing, but I and many others will consistently answer with the same thing, to the extent it has become a bit of a cliche of sorts, that it is our community that makes The Mount so special.
 The Mount’s community is warm and welcoming, and due to its small size, no girl feels alone or unsupported; there is an undoubtable feeling of being part of a family.”
 College Pupil, who joined The Mount age 3.